 Colour Psychology

 What good is a logo that can’t reflect the true nature of your brand?
 Colours play an important role, as they are associated with many connotations.
+Different colours are associated with different emotions and expectations.
 If your business is associated with the environment or the mission of your company is related to creating eco-friendly products and services, green would be the ideal colour.
 Fast food logos usually have some, if not a lot of red, while a lot of tech companies are blue, blue is a standard colour for trust, and stability.

 The Role of Imagery